Click on a board member’s name to read their biography.

 Daniel Mannix, Esq., President

 Daniel Mannix, Esq., is a partner in Muller and Mannix, PLLC Attorneys at Law.
-He is serving his first term on the Board of Education.
+He is serving his second term on the Board of Education.

 Mannix earned a bachelor’s degree in finance from Siena College and a juris doctorate degree from Albany Law School of Union University.